Effective Prayer Ministry

 What passionate prayer includes:

-What is at the root of passionate prayer:
+What is at the root of a passionate prayer ministry:

 It is not good to have zeal without knowledge, nor to be hasty and miss the way.
 (Prov.
 19:2)